seekinginfiniteloop/PlainLicenses/docs/licenses/copyleft/mpl-2.0/index.md

 category: >
     copyleft
 license_description: >
-    The MPL is a weak copyleft license.
-It requires you share your source code or materials when you distribute your work, but only for the parts under the MPL.
-You can combine and MPL work with works covered by other licenses and distribute the combined work under different terms.
+    The MPL is a weak <a href="/licenses/copyleft/" title="copyleft licenses">copyleft</a> license.
+You must share your source code or materials when you distribute your work, but only for the parts under the MPL.
+You can combine an MPL work with works covered by other licenses and share the combined work under different terms.
 The MPL also includes a patent grant from contributors.
 The license is compatible with the GPL and LGPL, allowing you to relicense an MPL work under those licenses, which are stronger copyleft licenses.
 note: null
 permissions:
     - commercial-use